 - Voluntary restricting on nuclear testing

 - The second set of documents is the main agreement.
-According to Japan both the document was binding whereas Indian position is that only main agreement is binding.
-Japan is trying to establish a connection b/w the conduction of the nuclear test and the termination of nuclear deal.
-India can not accept this interpretation because than the others will also start demanding similar provision and one more possible is negative fallout is dilution of predictability among the nuclear agreement which might hurt the prospect of NSG membership.
+According to Japan, both the document was binding whereas the Indian position is that only main agreement is binding.
+Japan is trying to establish a connection b/w the conduction of the nuclear test and the termination of the nuclear deal.
+India can not accept this interpretation because then the others will also start demanding similar provisions and one more possible is negative fallout is the dilution of predictability among the nuclear agreement which might hurt the prospect of NSG membership.

 Given the geopolitical scenario where the US is withdrawing and China is expanding it is highly unlikely that Japan will do anything to undermine India’s position.
 Realistically India will conduct the nuclear test if China carries out some serious provocation, given the fact that China is as big a security threat to Japan as it is to India, Japan will have a sympathetic view.